 One of the biggest viral chess stories of 2019 is about to be released in book form.
 The story was miraculous in itself.
 A royal family left Nigeria seeking political asylum and ending up in a homeless shelter.
 They stayed in the shelter for two years during which Kayode Adewumi took on a job as a dishwasher while adjusting to life in a new country.
-Typical immigrant story, right?
+The typical immigrant story, right?
 It gets better.

 Kayode’s youngest son, Tanitoluwa “Tani” Adewumi, enrolled in P.S.
 116 and was taught the game of chess at the school’s club meetings.
 He studied the game on the floor of the shelter and got his first rating of 105 (one zero five).
 After the initial training sessions, he continued to make progress and in 2019, he won the New York primary state championship with a perfect score.
 Amazing, but it’s not the end of the story.